EMDI Program Guides

 Electronic Medical Documentation Interoperability (EMDI) Program Guides and Pilots

-The EMDI Program Guide and Fast Healthcare Interoperability Resources (FHIR) based Implementation Guides provide background information, guidelines, and resources to support the implementation of the EMDI use cases.
+The EMDI Program Guide and the Post-Acute Orders (PAO) Implementation Guide provide background information, guidelines, and resources to support the implementation of the EMDI use cases.
 The use cases are designed to promote provider-to-provider communications in a healthcare environment.

 The EMDI Program Guide is standards-based and consistent with the Health Level Seven International (HL7) Attachments Implementation Guide and the Health Insurance Portability and Accountability Act (HIPAA) Electronic Data Interchange X12 275 standards.

 Additionally, the EMDI Program Guide supports the use of CONNECT or Direct transport mechanisms to reduce the use of fax and physical mail.
 This facilitates the submission of durable medical equipment orders, home health and hospice referrals, medical documentation requests, and digital or electronic signature requests.
-The EMDI Program Guide and FHIR based Implementation Guides also encourage FHIR as a data standard that uses an Application Programming Interface for exchanging electronic health records.
+The EMDI Program Guide also encourage FHIR as a data standard that uses an Application Programming Interface for exchanging electronic health records.